-Salt Lake City, UT (March 27, 2018)—The family and close friends of the late Kyle Dempster, with the support of Outdoor Research, Higher Ground Coffee, Black Diamond, CiloGear, Keen Footwear, PROBAR, La Sportiva, Liberty Mountain and Hyperlite Mountain Gear and Duct Tape Then Beer, are excited and proud to announce the winners of the first annual Kyle Dempster Solo Adventure Award.
+Salt Lake City, UT (March 27, 2019)—The family and close friends of the late Kyle Dempster, with the support of Outdoor Research, Higher Ground Coffee, Black Diamond, Keen Footwear, PROBAR, Liberty Mountain, Hyperlite Mountain Gear, Alpinist Magazine, Duct Tape Then Beer, and Munir and Joy Merchant, are excited and proud to announce the winners of the second annual Kyle Dempster Solo Adventure Award.

 This year’s recipients proposed exciting and challenging trips that embody Kyle’s creative spirit and his desire to explore wild places, and they demonstrated both a willingness to push their person limits and a passion for storytelling that will inspire future adventurers.
-We are excited to support the following adventures in 2018, and to hear the stories that come from them.
+We are excited to support the following adventures in 2019 and to hear the stories that come from them.

 Max will make his third attempt at a complete ridge traverse of Baranof Island, a remote island of rugged mountains, glaciers, temperate rainforest, and pristine salmon streams on the outer coast of southeast Alaska.
 Max’s route traces 120 miles of off-trail ridges and technical mountain terrain from north to south, with over 120,000 feet of vertical gain.